nayden/apu2_openbsd/README.md

 Assuming that you already have OpenBSD installed (with compXX.tgz) on your APU2 with just an internet connection, you can do this:

 ```
+# echo 'https://ftp5.usa.openbsd.org/pub/OpenBSD/' > /etc/installurl # Skip this if you already have a mirror.
 # cd /tmp
 # ftp -V https://raw.githubusercontent.com/gonzalo-/apu2_openbsd/master/Makefile
 # make apu2